sriram0339/LettucePlaygroundScala/README.md

 Slightly older versions of sbt and scala may also work.

 Alternatively, you can import it into your IDE such as IntelliJ with scala plugin or VSCode with Metals as a SBT project and lanuch it from there.
+Pressing the run/debug button in the IDE.
+In VSCode you can try Menu -> Run -> Run Without Debugging.

 ## Note